CSS Preprocessors and Frameworks: Enhance Your Web Development with Efficient Tools

 3. Stylus

-It offers great flexibility and syntactic power, allowing you to omit braces, colons and semicolons, which optionally makes it very similar to indented Sass.
+It offers great flexibility and syntactic power, allowing omission of braces, colons, and semicolons, making it optionally very similar to indented Sass.

 base-color = #4A90E2